PublicSoftTools

 FFmpeg.wasm is single-threaded in this implementation, so very large files (200+ MB) may take several minutes on older or mobile devices.
 Close other browser tabs to free RAM and CPU before converting.
 The progress bar shows percentage complete so you can estimate remaining time.

-No. The entire conversion runs in your browser using WebAssembly.
+The entire conversion runs in the browser using WebAssembly.
 The file never leaves your device — there is no server, no cloud storage, no data transfer.
-The FFmpeg engine itself is loaded from a CDN (unpkg.com) on first use, but your video is processed entirely locally.
+The FFmpeg engine is loaded from a CDN on first use, but your video is processed entirely locally.
+This is particularly important for confidential meetings, legal depositions, and sensitive business recordings that should not be uploaded to third-party services.

 Convert MP4 to MP3 Free